 Funny, we have to take into account the dynamic nature of a bridge before we built it but do you take into account the dynamics of a business process when you capture it in your knowledge management system?

 Business policies and procedures are not static.
 They involve people that provide feedback; they involve customers, suppliers, and management that all provide feedback.
 So how do you integrate this natural feedback into your procedure?
 Start by planning for it.
 Plan for both positive and negative feedback but most importantly harvest the negative feedback.

 Planning for feedback means data, scoreboards, process reviews, process audits, management reviews, customer and supplier surveys, discussions, interviews, comments, and most of all collaboration.
 We need to design collaboration into business procedures to allow for the natural feedback process to occur.
 Just like building a bridge requires us to understand the forces at work BEFORE we build the bridge, so it is with building business policies and procedures.

 The standards we talk about (ISO 9000, Sarbanes Oxley, GMPs) are all about reducing risks or reducing risks using negative feedback right?
 The next time you have to write business procedures think about how you can introduce negative feedback to obtain the control that the standards are really asking for.
-Download Procedure Examples of Compliance and Control.
+Download free policies and procedures.